akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 d) The TL **shall** functionally assess whether the decisions to be taken by the user during installation and maintenance on the DUT are conformant to their "Description" and "Options" in IXIT 26-UserDec.

+#### Assignment of verdict

 The verdict PASS is assigned if:

-- every decision taken by the user is prominently requested during the installation and maintenance flows; and - every decision taken by the user is understandable for a user with limited technical knowledge; and - every decision taken by the user during installation or maintenance on the DUT is as described in the IXIT.
+- every decision taken by the user is prominently requested during the installation and maintenance flows; and
+- every decision taken by the user is understandable for a user with limited technical knowledge; and
+- every decision taken by the user during installation or maintenance on the DUT is as described in the IXIT.

 The verdict FAIL is assigned otherwise.